 The SC Senate gave its third and final reading of S.261, Senator Thomas Alexander's Commercial-Property Assessed Clean Energy bill, on March 30 and the bill was sent to the House of Representatives where it was referred to the House Labor, Commerce, and Industry Committee.
 We are working to secure a subcommittee meeting in April to ensure passage of C-PACE legislation in 2017.

-If you are a commercial property owner, lender, energy efficiency, water conservation or renewable energy business who supports the creation of C-PACE programs in SC, please take the time to contact members of the House LCI Committee and express your support for C-PACE.
+There are only four more weeks left in the legislative year, so if you are a commercial property owner, lender, energy efficiency, water conservation or renewable energy business who supports the creation of C-PACE programs in SC, please take the time to contact members of the House LCI Committee and express your support for S.261.

 C-PACE Creates a New Financing Opportunity: Commercial property owners can finance up to 100% of the cost of clean energy improvements for their building energy and water efficiency and renewable energy upgrades.
 Loans are private, commercial and long-term (up to 20 years) and repaid through annual county property tax bills.
 Loans remain with the property and are transferred to a new building owner upon sale of the property.

 C-PACE requires no upfront capital costs: Building owners site lack of capital as one of the greatest reasons they don't address deferred building maintenance needs.
 C-PACE loans eliminate that barrier.

 C-PACE adds value to property: Buildings become more efficient users of water and energy, and the savings can be passed on to tenants.

 C-PACE reduces overall ownership and operation costs of building assets: Energy savings are immediate and project costs and repayments are extended over a long enough period (up to 20-years) that an owner’s utility savings exceed loan payments for the C-PACE investments creating a positive cash flow for the building owner.